 WHAT DOES THE PRODUCT LIABILITY INSURANCE COVER?

 The product liability insurance provides coverage towards legal claims made for bodily injury and property damage arising from a product manufactured by the insured.
-The amount of coverage that the insurance provides is based on the coverage decided by the insured at the time of purchasing the policy.
+The amount of coverage that the insurance provides is based on the coverage decided by the insured at the time of purchasing the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
 Hence it is important for the company purchasing this insurance to assess the right amount for the insurance.

 For example, a manufacturer of heavy machinery that produces textile would have higher financial risks compared to the manufacturer of ready-made clothes.
 The amount of coverage to purchase would depend on the risk assessment associated with a product.
 Product Liability Insurance provides financial compensation for the following: